seventor/mailbox-image-analyzer/README.md

 ### GitHub Actions (Recommended)

-The project includes automated deployment workflows:
+The project includes an automated deployment workflow:

 - **Production Deployment**: Automatically deploys to production when code is pushed to the `master` branch
-- **Development Deployment**: Can be triggered manually or on pull requests

 #### Setup Required